 What should you look for in a stretch mark cream?

-Mostly, it's personal preference.
-If you're sensitive to fragrance, you can find plenty of fragrance-free options.
+Mostly, it’s a personal preference.
+If you’re sensitive to fragrance, you can find plenty of fragrance-free options.
 Look for formulas with gentle but nourishing ingredients like nut butters (cocoa, jojoba oil and shea) and coconut oil to moisturize, vitamins A and E which heal and protect the skin, and botanicals like calendula to soothe and calm irritated skin.
 Most importantly, while retinol can be an effective treatment for damaged skin, do not use retinol during your pregnancy.
 There is plenty of pregnancy-safe skincare out there instead.